The meme. [[labelnote:Explanation]]The explanation behind the meme, if necessary.[[/labelnote]] Explanation Like this.

 And then there's "What's wrong with you?"

-As of recently, he seems to have turned it into his own catchphrase of sorts.
-He mentioned it under the Wii U release at Nintendo World, and later during an Animal Crossing video showing a tour of his in-game home in Animal Crossing: New Leaf.
+As of recently, he seems to have turned it into his own Catch Phrase of sorts.
+He mentioned it under the Wii U release at Nintendo Land, and later during an Animal Crossing video showing a tour of his in-game home in Animal Crossing: New Leaf.

 At E3 2008, a Nintendo employee named Cammie left a pretty bad taste in all the gamers' mouths due to her overenthusiastic personality about casual games.
 She even told a personal story on how she broke her wrist when she tried to snowboard.
 Literally, within seconds, her and and the word wrist became memes on several forums.